HERE and Cognizant collaborate to provide location insights and analytics for global businesses

 About Cognizant

-Cognizant (Nasdaq: CTSH) engineers modern businesses.
+Cognizant CTSH engineers modern businesses.
 We help our clients modernize technology, reimagine processes and transform experiences so they can stay ahead in our fast-changing world.
-Together, we’re improving everyday life.
+Together, we're improving everyday life.
 See how at www.cognizant.com or @cognizant.

 About HERE Technologies